steemit/condenser/docs/VOTE_STATE_FLOW.md

   the overlay guarantees the post's URL itself.
 - A pending reply whose parent is tombstoned in the same window briefly renders as a top-level comment; self-heals on TTL expiry.
-- `delete_comment` cannot invalidate the parent discussion's L1 entry (the op carries no parent reference); the parent goes stale within 15s and self-revalidates on the next read.
+- `delete_comment` invalidates the parent discussion's L1 entry only when the posting client supplies `cacheContext.rootPermlink` (the post page does; the op itself carries no parent reference).
+Without the hint the parent goes stale within 15s and self-revalidates on the next read.
+- The follow-list and communities-list prefix deletes are scoped but still
+  SCAN-based: a broadcast-heavy client can force repeated scans of the Redis keyspace (bounded by the 30/min/IP broadcast limit and chain fees).

 ## Key files